rdkcentral/firebolt-certification-suite/cypress/plugins/testDataProcessor.md

 # Test Data Processor Documentation

 ## Overview
-This Markdown document provides documentation for the Test Data Processor.
-The Test Data Processor is designed to merge multiple test data JSON files located within a specified directory and resolve the value for a specified key in each object.
+Test Data Processor contains all logic for processing the JSON test data before test execution starts.
+It is designed to merge multiple test data JSON files located within a specified directory and resolve all variables which is then pushed to Cypress Env variables used by the test cases.

  ## Functions